-Lastly, our man Oswald Cobblepot didn’t get much screen time here but I’m eager to see how he gets Liza to break – probably by doing what he does best, playing head games.
+Lastly, our man Oswald Cobblepot didn’t get much screen time but I’m eager to see how he gets Liza to break – probably by doing what he does best, playing head games.
 And if that doesn’t work, now he has minions to send after her.

 Um, wrong minions.

+Most television shows seem to be low-scale, meaning they concentrate on the heat of the action as opposed to where the action is taking place.
+But not “Gotham.”
+It’s big, epic, and expansive.
 One thing that impressed me from the start was its epic quality, which is more befitting a film’s scope.
 The settings are gorgeous – realistic yet with a touch of the unfamiliar.
 You feel like you’ve seen a place like this before only it’s more like a dreamscape where the real world becomes crystallized and saturated with color and light (or darkness).
 On the same token, the costumes, lighting, and set designs are sublime.
 Everything blends so nothing feels out of place.
 You could just watch “Gotham” for the visuals alone because it truly is a work of art.